dsaad68/kino-checker/README.md

 # Kino Tracker Bot

-Kino Tracker Bot is a Telegram bot that tracks the availability of movies in selected cinemas and notifies users when a movie becomes available.
+Kino Tracker Bot is a Telegram bot that tracks the availability of movies in a selected cinemas and notifies users when a movie becomes available.

 Features
 * Tracks the availability of movies in selected cinemas